 Best Last-Forever Skillet: We recommend this sturdy 10″ cast-iron skillet ($15) from Lodge.
 The company takes time to ensure that every product is crafted to perfection.
 Just be sure to season them well and take care of them.

 A skillet can be made of many different materials, including aluminum, stainless steel, copper and cast-iron.
 Of all of these, only a stainless steel skillet is dishwasher safe and rust-resistant, and only hardcoat/anodized aluminum is scratch- and dent-resistant.

-A non-stick coating makes a skillet a cinch to clean, reduces the need for cooking with oils and other fats and is virtually unparalleled for whipping up any kind of eggs.
-But a non-stick coating can’t withstand heat above 500 degrees Fahrenheit, scratches easily and requires replacement over time due to scratching and wearing away of the non-stick finish.
+A nonstick coating makes a skillet a cinch to clean, reduces the need for cooking with oils and other fats and is virtually unparalleled for whipping up any kind of eggs.
+But a nonstick coating can’t withstand heat above 500 degrees Fahrenheit, can scratch easily and requires replacement over time due to wearing away of the nonstick finish.

-Skillets without the non-stick coating are perfect for searing meats, browning vegetables, and for deglazing (which comes in handy when you’re trying to make the perfect gravy).
-They’re also less expensive than non-stick skillets.
-That said, they are more difficult to clean than non-stick, require fats to reduce sticking and will sometimes cause your food to stick.
+Skillets without the nonstick coating, like stainless steel, copper and cast-iron, are perfect for searing meats, browning vegetables and for deglazing.
+That said, they are more difficult to clean than nonstick, require fats to reduce sticking and will sometimes cause your food to stick.

 Riveted handles are the sturdiest, but they also are more difficult to clean because food can become encrusted around the rivets.
 Beyond rivets, consider whether you want your skillet to be able to go from stovetop to oven.
 If so, then you’ll want handles that are made of oven-proof material.
 But oven-proof material conducts heat, so you’ll need to be sure to use pot-holders when cooking.

 Best Skillet Accessory: This hot handle holder from Lodge ($19) is also a great way to protect your hands from oven-proof handles.